apulverizer/allagash/README.md

 1. Navigate to tests directory `cd tests`
 2. Run tests `pytest`

+### Building Documentation
+1. From the repo directory run `sphinx-build -b html ./src-doc ../docs -a`

+This will deploy html documentation to the docs folder.

 ### Running with Docker
 You can build the local docker image that includes Allagash, Python, Jupyter, GLPK, and COIN-OR CBC.